 (Just on a side note: The beautiful napkin you see in the picture is from Kari of the site Beautiful Ingredient., a vegan blog focused on bringing in more plant- based meals into your daily life.
 The napkins are handmade and vegan.
 You can also find coasters, pot holders, and dishcloths.
 You can find them on her site or on her shop on Food52.)

 The family and I are still enjoying time at my parents' house and we are having a blast.
 Christmas and New Years were great, I didn't realize how much I really missed them, and how far away from Hawaii really is.
 It's time to get back to work though, and I've been busy trying to find the best spot to take pictures and start developing new recipes.
 I didn't make any New Years' resolutions this time, instead, I chose a word to keep me motivated the whole year.
 My word is perseverance: steadfastness in doing something despite difficulty or delay in achieving success.
 No matter what this year brings, good or bad, we will persevere.
 With God's help of course.
 How was your holiday?

 The Recipe: The Perfect Vegan Mexican Hot Chocolate

-To make this amazing vegan Mexican hot chocolate we used the TAZA chocolate Mexicano cinnamon tablets, soy milk, and a hand blender to get the foam just right.
+To make this amazing vegan Mexican hot chocolate we used Hernan Mexican Chocolate, soy milk, and a hand blender to get the foam just right.
 If you are a traditionalist you can use a molinillo or if you prefer convenience you can use a blender.
 Serve with these marranitos de piloncillo or these vegan conchas.